 James Stephens Deputy Chief Executive

 James is the Sales and Marketing Director and Deputy Chief Executive of Biteback Publishing and The Robson Press.
 He has been with Biteback Publishing since it began in July 2009, and has been extremely gratified to watch and participate in its growth, from humble beginnings, into the publishing behemoth it is today.
-He has worked in publishing for the last eleven years, prior to which he spent far too long in higher education in England and Italy.
+He has worked in publishing for the last fourteen years, prior to which he spent far too long in higher education in England and Italy.
 He supports Arsenal Football Club and is often kept awake with nightmares about running into Michael Smith in a dark alley.

 Suzanne Sangster Publicity Director